 Civic Engagement believes in rewarding good deeds.
 Students can earn volunteer rewards through Civic Engagement, be nominated for university service awards and gain recognition for their service from the President of the United States through the President’s Volunteer Service Award.

 President’s Volunteer Service Award

 Students who completed 100 hours or more of community service during a calendar year are eligible for the President’s Volunteer Service Award.
 Recipients receive a personalized certificate, an official pin and a congratulatory letter from the President of the United States.
-Students must log their hours in OrgSync in order to be eligible for this award.
+Students must log all volunteer hours in order to be eligible for this award.

-If you have any questions regarding how to log your volunteer hours in order to be eligible for various rewards, please contact Jennifer Bodnar at 404-413-1552.
+Students who have questions regarding how to log volunteer hours in order to be eligible for rewards should contact Civic Engagement at 404-413-1550.